Governance

 – Co-Chair

-Title Protection and Public Relations Committee (This is a closed committee; all members are appointed by the ATIA Executive Council.)
+Title Protection Committee (This is a closed committee; all members are appointed by the ATIA Executive Council.)

 Kea Adachi – Chair